Ultra-Massive MIMO with Orthogonal Chirp Division Multiplexing for Near-Field Sensing and Communication Integration: Proposed Near-Field Sensing Paradigm

 In this way, we have decoupled the received signals from different antenna pairs $\left(n,j\right)$, $n = 1,2,\ldots,N$, $j = 1,2,\ldots,N_{\rm Rx}$, and thus obtained $NN_{\rm Rx}$ independent sensing measurements for each sensing symbol.

-It is noted that the bandwidth of the LPF output will be confined to $f_{\rm LPF}$, which can be much smaller than the system bandwidth $B$.
-This allows us to use the low-rate ADC to sample $r_{n,j,m}^{{\rm{LPF}}}\left( t \right)$ for the digital processing, significantly alleviating the burden of hardware complexity and power consumption compared to the existing OFDM-based \cite{wang2024performance} and OTFS-based \cite{gaudio2020effectiveness} ISAC schemes.
+{ \begin{remark} This independence among different DSSs/DSAs makes the sensing process immune to the SUC channels and SNS as depicted in Fig.~\ref{fig:CM}.
+More importantly, the bandwidth of the LPF output will be confined to $f_{\rm LPF}$, which can be much smaller than the system bandwidth $B$.
+This allows us to use the low-rate ADC to sample $r_{n,j,m}^{{\rm{LPF}}}\left( t \right)$ for digital processing, significantly alleviating the burden of hardware complexity and power consumption compared to the existing OFDM-based \cite{wang2024performance} and OTFS-based \cite{gaudio2020effectiveness} ISAC schemes. \end{remark} }

 We denote the ADC sampling rate as $f_{\rm ADC} \ge f_{\rm LPF}$ and let $Q = \left\lfloor {{f_{{\rm{ADC}}}}\left( {T - {T_{{\rm{GI}}}}} \right)} \right\rfloor $.
 Note that $f_{\rm ADC} \ll B$.
 Sampling $r_{n,j,m}^{{\rm{LPF}}}\left( t \right)$ at time $t = T_m + T_{\rm GI} + \frac{q-1}{f_{{\rm{ADC}}}}$ for $q = 1,2,\ldots,Q$ yields the measurement vector ${\bf r}_{n,j,m} \in \mathbb{C}^{Q}$ which is given by